Blog by Bookings For You

-The best beaches in Sicily
+The Best Beaches in Sicily

 There are some incredible beaches in Italy to be enjoyed wherever you happen to be holidaying (even landlocked regions in Italy can boast lakeside beaches good enough to rival some of those on the coast), but we think that some of Italy’s best beaches (and some of Italy’s most beautiful beaches) are to be found on the island of Sicily.
 Sicily boasts nearly 1500 kilometres of coastline just waiting to be discovered and with temperatures warm enough to enjoy swimming in the sea as early as April and May, there is plenty of time each year to enjoy them fully.